 For general reading about Mental Health The Guardian has a general website with links to news items and resources.
 The Reading Agency in partnership with the Society of Chief Librarians has lists of self-help books and mood-boosting books Reading Well Books.

 For tips on having less stress NHS and Mind offer advice on healthy living and mental wellbeing.
 The British Association of Anger Management also have some useful resources to address anger issues.

 Relate offers information concerning relationship problems.
 There was an interesting article in The Guardian in Jan 2017 called Seven Rules to Help You Avoid Divorce, concerning whether you do really need to split up with your partner.

 Young people aged 14-25 can contact Youth Talk St Albans for help and support and advice for parents is also available.
 The Ollie Foundation based in St Albans has details of mental health support for young people and are campaigning to reduce suicide rates.
 Click Support for Families at Family Lives website or call 0808 800222.
 Sometimes young people are involved in caring or supporting a parent with a mental health illness, the website Our Time can provide support and information.
-Alternatively, If you are finding difficulties interacting with your parents, either as a young person or in later life, the following website may be useful My Horrid Parent, written by a psychologist.This website also has good list of Resources (go to bottom of webpage) for young people to seek help, plus a Blog and Forum.
+Alternatively, If you are having general everyday difficulties interacting with your parents, either as a young person or in later life, the following website may be useful My Horrid Parent, written by a psychologist.This website also has good list of Resources (go to bottom of webpage) for young people to seek help, plus a Blog and Forum.
 Young Minds specialise in helping young people with mental health issues and concerns.